gaozhongan2023-png/Autonomous-ModelCar-AURIX-TC364/PC_OpenCV/README.md

 ## How to Run

 1. **Extract `opencv_world454.rar`** in the current folder (`PC_OpenCV/`).
-2. run `main.cpp` (no additional dependencies are required).
+2. run `OpenCVProjectTemplate.sln` (no additional dependencies are required).
+3. Run the project using the local Windows debugger (Start Debugging / F5) — no additional dependencies are required.
-3. The program automatically loads the images from the `/image/` folder.
+4. The program automatically loads the images from the `/image/` folder.
-4. Each frame will go through:
+5. Each frame will go through:
    - Preprocessing (grayscale conversion, filtering, binarization)
    - Lane edge scanning
    - Center line fitting